[TOC]

 ORDER_STATE_CLOSED | finished | 1 |

-ORDER_STATE_CANCELED | already cancelled | 2 |
+ORDER_STATE_CANCELED | canceled | 2 |

-ORDER_STATE_UNKNOWN | Unknown state (other states) | 3 |
+ORDER_STATE_UNKNOWN | unknown state (other states) | 3 |

-ORDER_STATE_UNKNOWN status, you can call exchange.GetRawJSON()
+ORDER_STATE_UNKNOWN status can call exchange.GetRawJSON()

-Type
+The attribute Type

-attribute in the Order
+in the Order

 structure.